International Combat Martial Arts

 Arts Association, International Supreme Elite Warrior’s Council; and the World

-Federation of Martial Arts Hall of Fame, the Budo International Hall of Fame,
+Arts Hall of Fame, the Budo International Hall of Fame, the Cosmopolitan

-the Cosmopolitan Florida Hall of Fame, the Go Sei Ryu Goju Hall of Fame, the
+Florida Hall of Fame, the Go Sei Ryu Goju Hall of

 International Martial Arts Hall of Fame, the United States Head of Family

-United States Martial Artist Association Hall of Fame, the Universal Martial
+States Martial Artist Association Hall of Fame, the Universal Martial Arts Hall

-Arts Hall of Fame, the Universal Martial Arts Association Hall of Fame, the
+of Fame, the Universal Martial Arts Association Hall of Fame, the World Karate

-World Karate Union Hall of Fame, the World Martial Arts Hall of Fame, and the
+Union Hall of Fame, the World Martial Arts Hall of Fame, and the World Martial

-Crudup was awarded a Doctor of Philosophy degree in Korean Martial Arts
+awarded a Doctor of Philosophy degree in Korean Martial Arts Education by the

-Education by the International Council of Higher Martial Arts Education, World
+International Council of Higher Martial Arts Education, World Martial Arts

 Salvador-Bahia, Brazil.
 He serves as a